Maureen Paley

-Early life
+Early life and education

 Maureen Paley was born in New York.
 She attended Sarah Lawrence College, and graduated from Brown University in 1975.
-She emigrated to England in 1977, attending the Royal College of Art from 1978–1980, where she gained an MA in photography.
+She emigrated to England in 1977, attending the Royal College of Art from 1978 to 1980, where she gained an MA in photography.

+Career

 1980s

 In 1984, Paley began a gallery programme in her Victorian terraced house.
 During the late 1980s, she exhibited examples of contemporary art by Tim Rollins and K.O.S., Sarah Charlesworth, Charles Ray, Mike Kelley, Michelangelo Pistoletto and Günther Förg.

 1990s

 In the early 1990s, the gallery presented several exhibitions made by the burgeoning group of artists that were to become known as the YBAs—including, Henry Bond, Angela Bulloch and Liam Gillick.
 For years she developed the careers of Gillian Wearing and Wolfgang Tillmans.

 She was called by Time Out "a true pioneer of the East End", having presented work there before it was fashionable.
 For almost a decade, the gallery was supported by Arts Council grants and other patronage.

 In September 1999, the gallery moved to Herald Street in Bethnal Green, occupying "a chic new industrial space."
 Paley's base in the area was a precedent for leading galleries such as White Cube and Victoria Miro to also locate in the East End."